tekknolagi/isdt/assignments/04-vcs-constructive.md

    cut down on the noise. **Create a new commit on `main` consisting of all the changes from `garbarini-branch` since it diverged from `main`.
-Tell us how you did so.** Note that it is possible to do this without manually copying any files or code--if you find yourself re-entering things, there's probably a better way.
+Tell us how you did so.** Note that it is possible to do this without manually copying any files or code---if you find yourself re-entering things, there's probably a better way.
    1. You will encounter some merge conflicts during this question. **Please resolve those conflicts so that the intent of each conflicting change is preserved.** This will require you to read the changes and understand